 The Doctor of Philosophy (Ph.D.) degree awarded through the College of Engineering in the following options:

 The intent of the Doctor of Philosophy (Ph.D.) program is to prepare engineers for leadership and research positions in industry, academia and government.
 The doctoral program includes advanced graduate course work in engineering and allied subjects and research culminating in a doctoral dissertation.

 A total of 63 credit hours of graduate level courses are required for the Ph.D. degree.
 These credits are composed of the following components:

 In addition to this 63 semester hours of approved graduate courses and dissertation:

 Options are offered in the following areas:

-The Doctor of Philosophy in Physics (Ph.D.) degree awarded through the College of Arts and Sciences in the following fields:
+The Doctor of Philosophy in Physics (Ph.D.) degree awarded through the Kennedy College of Sciences in the following fields:

-The Doctor of Philosophy in Chemistry (Ph.D.) degree awarded through the College of Arts and Sciences in the following fields:
+The Doctor of Philosophy in Chemistry (Ph.D.) degree awarded through the Kennedy College of Sciences in the following fields: